hjgode/DataEdtingGS128/README.md

 [Download Release apk](https://github.com/hjgode/DataEdtingGS128/raw/master/app/release/DataEdtingGS128.apk)

 ### History
+version 1.5 (5)

+* New code inserts ]C1 for every GS1-128 barcode.
+Simplified logic, no more AI 90 special handling.

+* If GS replacement char is empty, it will not be replaced.

+* Replacement is done for every GS1-128 barcode.

 version 1.4 (4)

 Corrected code.
 The ]C1 is not part of barcode data and so the logic has to be changed: